Magnum (band): Recognition

 In 1986, Patty Smyth recorded a cover version of Magnum's "Les Morts Dansants" called "Call to Heaven" on her album, Never Enough.
 In 2021, the Dutch band Leap Day recorded the song "May 5th", which can be seen as a tribute to Magnum.
-In 2025, German supergroup Avantasia released a new album with song "Bring On the Night" tributed to the late Tony Clarkin.
+In 2025, German supergroup Avantasia released a new album with the song "Bring On the Night" tributed to the late Tony Clarkin.